ringcentral/ringcentral-embeddable-extension-factory/README.md

 - [Add hover to show click-to-call-button](docs/add-hover-to-show-click-to-call-button.md)
 - [Add contacts related feature](docs/add-contacts-features.md)
 - [Add call log sync](docs/add-call-log-sync.md)
-- Use custom icons: just replace `my-app/dist/icons/*.png` with your icon pngs, must be same size.
+- Use custom icons:
+  * Just replace `my-app/dist/icons/*.png` with your icon pngs, must be same size.
-- Enable pre-push eslint check: just uncomment `// cp(prePushPathFrom, prePushPath)` in `bin/post-install.js` and run `npm i`, then if there is eslint error in `src/*`, push will be stopped.
+- Enable pre-push eslint check:
+  * Uncomment `// cp(prePushPathFrom, prePushPath)` in `bin/post-install.js` and run `npm i`, then if there is eslint error in `src/*`, push will be stopped.
 - Build with your own ClinetID and AppServer:
-  * run `cp config.sample.js config.js`
+  * Run `cp config.sample.js config.js`
   * Create an app from https://developer.ringcentral.com/, make sure you choose a browser based app, and set all permissions, and add `https://ringcentral.github.io/ringcentral-embeddable/redirect.html` to your redirect URI list, Edit `config.js`,

   * Fill your RingCentral app's clientID and appServer in `config.js`